To coincide with the release of a new book charting his exceptional career, Holly Black introduces the legacy of Japanese photographer Domon Ken

-Despite his exceptional fame in his native Japan, Domon Ken has remained largely unrepresented overseas.
+Despite his exceptional fame in Japan, Domon Ken has remained largely unrepresented overseas.
 This is probably in part because the man himself had no decided interest in the world beyond his native shores, preferring to point his camera at the rapidly changing society he had always called home.
 His unwavering commitment to social realism earned him a reputation as ‘the devil of photoreportage’, and his tenacious devotion to his craft was matched only by his ferociously competitive spirit.

 Domon came of age at the birth of the Showa era, a hugely influential period that saw the country actively embrace Western culture and trade after centuries of insular, practically non-existent foreign policy.
 The interest was reciprocated, and a huge demand for Japanese photojournalism extended as far as the US.
 After a false start as a painter, Domon secured a position working for commercial photographer Natori Yonosuke, but he soon became disenchanted with his lack of recognition and solicited commissions from national publications, with his big break coming in the form of a shoot for Life magazine in 1938.